Kent Cinemas

 Nearby Theaters

-The Kent Theatre began its life after World War II when the building that housed a USO recreational facilty was converted into a theatre.
+The Kent Theatre began its life after World War II when the building that housed a USO recreational facility was converted into a theatre on December 17, 1947.
+The opening movie was “State Fair” starring Jeanne Crain.
 Along with the Greenwich Theatre further down Main Street, it played recent American releases.
-The main auditorium was eventually twinned, with a separate third cinema on the right side of the lobby also being added and it was renamed Kent Cinemas
+The main auditorium was twinned on May 29, 1970, with a separate third cinema on the right side of the lobby added on August 28, 1970 when it was renamed Kent Cinemas.

-The theatre could not compete for product with the opening of the nearby multiplex, the Showcase Warwick Cinemas, in the 1980’s and it was forced to shut down later in the decade.
-The theatre was razed in the early-1990’s.
+The theatre could not compete for product with the opening of the nearby multiplex, the Showcase Warwick Cinemas, in the 1980’s and it was forced to shut down later in 1989.
+The theatre was razed in the early-1990’s and a bank has been built on the site.

 Like the Greenwich, a few blocks away on Main Street, thank the Showcase Cinemas for the demise of this theatre.
 I think the last film I caught here was FLASHDANCE.
 I also remember seeing THE PRINCE OF THE CITY here as well as during college, the summer of ‘70, to catch THE DEER HUNTER here.